 Before releasing a replication package, verify:

-source("master.R") runs from a fresh R session.session_info.log exists and comes from a successful full run.When an agent prepares a package, it should follow this sequence:
+source("master.R") runs from a fresh R session.session_info.log exists and comes from a successful full run.No output file, No code, or Not applicable entry.When an agent prepares a package, it should follow this sequence:

 master.R.session_info.log.For a compact package: